shane1027/Berkeley-CS61B/README.md

 to implement a simple gravitation sandbox
 * Read in starting positions, velocities, masses, and image file names to create a dynamic simulation of the motion of massive bodies
-* Extended to include elastic collisions, mouse interactions to drag bodies and instantiate new bodies, and audio output
+* (Coming Soon): Extended to include elastic collisions, mouse interactions to drag bodies and instantiate new bodies, and audio output

 Example of a snapshot of our solar system running: